The Consular Section assists nationals and residents of Greece, Malta, Northern Ireland and the United Kingdom of Great Britain, respectively.

 NB.
 International Bank Transfers: Kindly note, applicants should pay all bank charges i.e. their own and recipient charges, failure to do this will result in your application being REJECTED!!!

-From the 1st August 2016, Business travellers for Meetings/Conferences from countries that have VISA Exemption Agreement with Namibia, will be issued with a VISA on arrival, at no cost.
+From 1 August 2016, Business travellers for Meetings/Confrences from countries that have a VISA Exemption Agreement with Namibia, will be issued with a VISA on arrival, at no cost.

-As of the 01 August 2016, all citizens of countries whom we have VISA Exemption Agreements will be allowed to enter into Namibia for no longer than three (3) months per calendar year and will get Visitor’s Entry Permit (VEP) endorsement stamps at the Port of entry for the following reasons:
+As of the 1 August 2016, all citizens of countries with which Namibia has VISA Exemption Agreements will be allowed to enter into Namibia for no longer than three (3) months per calendar year and will get Visitor’s Entry Permit (VEP) endorsement stamps at the Port of entry for the following reasons:

-All visitors travelling to Namibia for business to work at their subsidiary companies, for example, to give training to local staff, conduct audits of their companies, volunteer work of any kind etc., are required to apply for employment permit/work visas in terms of section 27 of Immigration Control Act regardless of whether they are citizens of countries which are exempted.
+All visitors travelling to Namibia for business to work at their subsidiary companies, such as providing training to staff at a Namibian company, conducting audits of their companies, doing volunteer work of any kind etc., are required to apply for an employment permit/work visas in terms of section 27 of Immigration Control Act regardless of whether they are citizens of countries which are exempted.

 COUNTRIES WITH VISA EXEMPTION AGREEMENT WITH NAMIBIA